BrighterCommand/Brighter/samples/WebAPI_Dapper_Kafka/README.md

 *Development* - runs locally on your machine, uses Sqlite as a data store; uses RabbitMQ for messaging, can be launched individually from the docker compose file; it represents a typical setup for development.

-*Production* - runs in Docker;uses RabbitMQ for messaging; it emulates a possible production environment.
+*Production* - runs in Docker;uses Kafka for messaging; it emulates a possible production environment.
 We offer support for a range of common SQL stores in this example.
 We determine which SQL store to use via an environment variable.
 The process is: (1) determine we are running in a non-development environment (2) lookup the type of database we want to support (3) initialise an enum to identify that.

-We provide launchSetting.json files for all of these, which allows you to run Production with the appropriate db; you should launch your SQL data store and RabbitMQ from the docker compose file.
+We provide launchSetting.json files for all of these, which allows you to run Production with the appropriate db; you should launch your SQL data store and Kafka from the docker compose file.

 In case you are using Command Line Interface for running the project, consider adding --launch-profile: